Markus-Astragor/JS-course/17-Modern-JS-Modules-Tooling/starter/readme.md

 Object.freeze makes object immutable because we can't add new properties to this object

 functions which mutate data are called impure functions

+// if you need to show the same recipe if someone shares with you recepy f.e just do window.addEventListener('load', getRecipes) -> function that do ajax request in order to receive information by id